 Head south along Albany Highway to the superb cool climate wine region, the Great Southern.
 Call into the emerging Frankland River wine sub-region, then meander south visiting scenic wineries (many with altitude!) in Mount Barker and the Porongurup Range.
 Spend the night in one of the lovely B&Bs in the Porongurups, or drive south to Albany and overnight.

 Spend the day exploring Albany and surrounds.
 If you’re visiting on the weekend, be sure to stop by the famous Albany Farmers Market to fill your picnic basket with fruit and vegetables picked from nearby farms.
 Seek out some of Albany’s famous fresh local rock oysters which are small and sweet.
-Our tip: plan your trip around Taste Great Southern food and wine festival in March 2021 for a real foodie treat.
+Our tip: plan your trip around Taste Great Southern food and wine festival to sample the amazing flavours of the Great Southern region.

 Great Southern to Southern Forests and Valleys

 Take your time travelling from Albany to Denmark, visiting boutique wineries along the scenic Scotsdale and Mount Shadforth tourist drives.
 Choose from locally made gourmet condiments, cheeses, toffee, honey and chocolate.
 End the day with a pint of craft beer from a local brewery.
 Overnight in Denmark.